Reducing plastic & other waste

 *Metric is global and includes both primary and secondary fiber and plastic packaging.
 Domestic and U.S. export packaging is based on U.S. sales data and includes packaging for all products we sell and produce in the U.S., inclusive of contract manufactured packaging from suppliers that procure packaging materials on our behalf.
 International packaging is based on our purchases of packaging for international operations and excludes some data for packaging procured by contract manufacturers on our behalf.
 International CY21 data is estimated based on CY18 purchases of packaging, adjusted to account for sales growth in CY21.

 GOAL: 100% recyclable, reusable, and/or compostable packaging by 2025

-As part of these commitments, we’ve embraced innovative new business models, including the participation in TerraCycle’s Loop pilot program of Clorox disinfecting wipes in 2019, Glad food protection recyclable food bags in 2020 and Burt’s Bees facial cleanser in 2021.
-This program, which enables consumers to refill and reuse primary packaging, also bolsters the commitment we made when we signed on to EMF.
-In 2020, we also launched a concentrated Clorox cleaning spray refill pilot with a major retailer and launched a market test with Algramo to sell several products including Clorox Splash-less Bleach and Pine-Sol Multi-Surface Cleaner at three refill stations in New York City.
+As part of these commitments, we’re testing innovative new business models, including the participation in TerraCycle’s Loop pilot program of Clorox disinfecting wipes in 2019, Glad food protection recyclable food bags in 2020 and Burt’s Bees facial cleanser in 2021.
+This program, which enables consumers to refill and reuse primary packaging, also bolsters the commitment we made when we signed on to the Ellen MacArthur Foundation.
+In 2020, we also launched a concentrated Clorox cleaning spray refill pilot with a major retailer and conducted a market test with Algramo to sell several products including Clorox Splash-less Bleach and Pine-Sol Multi-Surface Cleaner at three refill stations in New York City.

 Use of Recycled Plastic